Giftbit/currencyapi/docs/quickstart/accounts.md

 ```

 The response will be similar to the response for posting a transaction, with a `value` that indicates the maximum value that the account can provide for this transaction.
 Since this is just a simulation and NOT an actual transaction, it will not have a `transactionId`.

+## Next Steps

+Once you're set up with Accounts, it's easy to add our [Drop-In Gift Card solution](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/drop-in-gift-cards.md).
+You can also take customer engagement to the next level with targeted [Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/quickstart/promotions.md).

+## Support

+Contact us any time at hello@lightrail.com —- we are here to help.

+You can also check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp) for a working example of Accounts infrastructure supporting our Drop-in Gift Card solution.